 Campus Safety officers patrol the campus 24 hours a day, 7 days a week, 365 days a year.
 In addition, an off-duty Baltimore City Police officer patrols the campus during the evening hours when classes are in session.
 Security guards and student monitors at Campus Safety desks near the entrances of most academic buildings are the eyes and ears of MICA.

 A range of transportation options are available to MICA students- the Baltimore Light Rail stops on our campus, and subway service is just a few blocks away, as is Amtrak service at Pennsylvannia Station.
-In addition, MICA shuttles and the Baltimore Collegetown Shuttle offer free service to shopping and social activities.
+In addition, MICA shuttles offer free service to shopping and social activities.

 The Office of Student Activities is home to over 40 student organizations, MICA’s student government, and a variety of programs and activities to keep students involved on campus.
 Students can also find opportunities for leadership development through such student positions as Program Managers, Orientation Leaders, and Student Activities work-study staff.